techidaily/site-facebook/source/_posts/assessing-the-value-of-online-dislikes.md

 ### Does It Make Sense for the Platform at All?

- Twitter is dipping its toes into the dislike pool by introducing a[downvote system](https://www.makeuseof.com/twitters-experimental-downvoting-system/) .
+ Twitter is dipping its toes into the dislike pool by introducing a [downvote system](https://www.makeuseof.com/twitters-experimental-downvoting-system/) .

  Since it came on the social media scene, Twitter has historically not had anything in the vein of a dislike button.
 However, it's potentially looking to change that.